-ClearRead CT is comprised of computer assisted reading tools designed to aid the radiologist in the detection of pulmonary nodules during review of chest CT of symptomatic population.
+ClearRead CT is comprised of computer assisted reading tools designed to aid the radiologist in the detection of pulmonary nodules during review of chest CT of asymptomatic population.
 The software enables the detection, quantification and characterization of solid, part solid and ground glass pulmonary nodules.
 ClearRead CT also allows suppression of vascular, bronchial and fissural structures.

 Images shown for illustrative purposes only.